 Food as punishment.
-School will not withhold food or beverages as punishment.
+IDEA will not withhold food or beverages as punishment.

 Celebrations during the school day.
-There will be no nutrition exemptions for special events.
-School are encouraged to be creative in holding celebrations without food, or solely involving foods that meet the Smart Snacks standards (see Section III).
-It is suggested that School leverage some of the ideas in the fundraiser toolkit for school celebrations as well.
+IDEA is encouraged to be creative in holding celebrations without food, or solely involving foods that meet the USDA Smart Snacks guidelines (see Section III).
+It is suggested that schools leverage some of the ideas in the fundraiser toolkit for school celebrations as well.

-School-sponsored Events.
-Foods and beverages offered or sold at school-sponsored events outside of school meal programs during the school day and during the extended school day (including out-of-school time/before and after school) will, at minimum, meet the nutrition standards enumerated in Smart Snacks (See section III).
+On-Site Events.
+Foods and beverages offered or sold at events on campus outside of school meal programs during the school day will, at minimum, meet the nutrition standards enumerated in Smart Snacks (See section III).
+The District Wellness Policy does not apply to offsite events such as recruitment events and field lessons.